voxpupuli/puppet-nginx/REFERENCE.md

 Data type: `Optional[Hash]`

-Expects a array with extra directives to put before anything else inside location (used with all other types except custom_cfg).
-Used for logical structures such as if.
+Expects a hash with extra directives to put before anything else inside location (used with all other types except custom_cfg).
+Used for directives that should not have a semicolon appended.

 Default value: `undef`